 Here's the official Google video on how the new service works:

-In the meantime, Google has released the app in a limited beta version for Android devices It will also come pre-installed on Pixel 3 smartphones sold from now onwards.
+In the meantime, Google has released the app in a limited beta version for Android devices.
+Moving forward, it will also come pre-installed on all Pixel 3 smartphones sold.